Why do we rarely get the desired result when we go on a quick weight loss diet?

 Beer drinks should be avoided during a diet, as they have a high carbohydrate content – double that of red wine and nearly eight times more than white wine.

-When we are young, we are able to eliminate these toxins easily.
+When we are young, we can eliminate these toxins easily.
 As we get older, the effects accumulate in fat stores, causing toxins to hang around that are difficult to eliminate.

-In its natural form, fibre helps balance blood sugar levels, reduces cholesterol, and binds to estrogen, so the body can excrete it more efficiently.
+In its natural form, fibre helps balance blood sugar levels, reduces cholesterol, and binds to estrogen so that the body can excrete it more efficiently.